 Beyond that, because of the way we’ve architected Einstein, we have far more sophistication around intelligence and automation than we’ve ever had before.
 For example, we can use correlated information about calls and customer satisfaction to understand which of our troubleshooting process flows are most effective when a customer calls.
 We can also see which process flows we need to take back to our technology teams for improvement - or where we need to provide more direction to our employees about the next steps.
 We can also automate specific steps in the process flows, save time, and improve our customers’ and employees’ experience.
 This is a great example of leveraging both science and technology to create smarter solutions.

 Enabling the Omni-Channel Experience

 We also are deliberate about ensuring we are leveraging the same capabilities across all of our internal and external applications and channels.
 For example, we share Einstein with our technicians so that they can have access to the same information and tools our call center agents do.
 And we are able to share the same content and information across other support channels.
 Our website, Comcast.com, shares our same knowledge base as does our Business Class channel.
-We are leveraging the same content and troubleshooting tools in our new self-service apps like MyAccount as well, so that we present consistent answers across all our channels.
+We are leveraging the same content and troubleshooting tools in our new self-service apps like MyAccount as well so that we present consistent answers across all our channels.
 The integration with our self-service content was very important.
-By doing this, we provided employees the ability to email help and support articles from Einstein that reference a link to the page on Comcast.com, thereby driving customer adoption of self-service – another critical goal.
+By doing this, we provided employees with the ability to email help and support articles from Einstein that reference a link to the page on Comcast.com, thereby driving customer adoption of self-service – another critical goal.